kpavlov/jreactive-8583/README.md

 server.shutdown();// [8]
 ~~~

-1. First you need to create a `MessageFactory`
+1. First you need to create a `MessageFactory`.
+You MUST specify a role of your server for
+   originated messages, e.g. `ACQUIRER`, `ISSUER` or `OTHER`.
 2. Then you create a [`Iso8583Server`][Iso8583Server] providing `MessageFactory` and port to bind to
 3. Add one or more custom [`IsoMessageListener`][IsoMessageListener]s to handle `IsoMessage`s.
 4. Configure the server.
 You may omit this step if you're fine with default configuration.